witchessabath/mkdocs/docs/Docker.md

 I use Paperless as a document managagement system.
 I configured it using a Docker Compose file, and added an environment file for more fine-grained configuraions with the entry `env_file: docker-compose.env`.
 The database I use with it is Redis.
 (This is one of the benefits of using Docker Compose - simply start the file with `services:` and define multiple services in the file.)

+## Troubleshooting
+Some useful troubleshooting commands:
+- `docker logs <container_name>` to view container logs
+- `docker compose up -d --force-recreate` to activate changes after editing the compose file of a running Docker Compose container
+- `docker exec -it <container_name> /bin/sh` to connect to the shell of the container
+- `docker ps` and `docker network ls` to list running containers and Docker networks
+- `docker inspect <container_name>` and `docker network inspect <network_name>` for details about the container/network